pingidentity/terraform-provider-pingfederate/docs/data-sources/authentication_policies_fragment.md

 Optional:

-- `attribute_sources` (Attributes List) A list of configured data stores to look up attributes from. (see [below for nested schema](#nestedatt--root_node--children--children--children--children--children--children--children--children--children--children--action--restart_policy_action--context--attribute_sources))
+- `attribute_sources` (Attributes Set) A list of configured data stores to look up attributes from. (see [below for nested schema](#nestedatt--root_node--children--children--children--children--children--children--children--children--children--children--action--restart_policy_action--context--attribute_sources))
 - `issuance_criteria` (Attributes) The issuance criteria that this transaction must meet before the corresponding attribute contract is fulfilled. (see [below for nested schema](#nestedatt--root_node--children--children--children--children--children--children--children--children--children--children--action--restart_policy_action--context--issuance_criteria))

 <a id="nestedatt--root_node--children--children--children--children--children--children--children--children--children--children--action--restart_policy_action--context--attribute_contract_fulfillment"></a>